Understanding the facts

 There are a number of misconceptions about Applied Behaviour Analysis.
 At BeyondAutism we are committed to ABA and proud of our good practice.
 We want to highlight some of the facts about ABA that will help you understand it better and dispel any myths you may have heard.

-We do not use any procedures that cause harm to an individual.
+We do not use any procedures that cause harm to a person.
 Any sanctions-based intervention is a last resort.
-All our work is function based – we look to see what is causing a behaviour to happen and look at solutions to change the behaviour to remove these barriers to learning.
+All our work is function based – we look to see what is causing a behaviour to happen.
+We then look at solutions to change the behaviour to remove these barriers to learning.
 That will never be something that causes physical or emotional harm.
 If you hear the term punishment procedures, this simply refers to adding or removing something from an environment that will decrease the likelihood of that behaviour happening again.
 For example, if you get a library fine you are less likely to hand a book in late again.
 That is punishment in real life.

-There is a lot of evidence to support the use of ABA for individuals with autism, with much of it being published in global scientific journals.
+There is a lot of evidence to support the use of ABA for individuals with autism.
+Much of this is published in global scientific journals.
 A lot of this evidence is based on observational studies, demonstrating progress in those involved.
 There are not many randomised controlled experiments in the field – there are rightly ethical questions around studies that provide children in one group access to something that could help them which is denied to the control group.

 We know that there is a lot of evidence about the value of early intervention, especially for children with autism.
 So we ensure that the principles of ABA are applied across all of our services, including Early Years, and implemented by our full mutli-disciplinary team.